dprojects/Woodworking/README.md

 * If you have Woodworking workbench installed you don't have to install the `MagicPanels` library manaually.
 Also you can view the library directly from Woodworking workbench via: [scanObjects](https://github.com/dprojects/Woodworking/tree/master/Docs#scanobjects) tool.
 * For programming I use simple [Krusader](https://en.wikipedia.org/wiki/Krusader) with `F4` [KWrite](https://en.wikipedia.org/wiki/KWrite) editor.
 I have set tabulators as indent: `Settings` -> `Configure Editor` -> `Editing` -> `Indentation` -> `Tabulators` -> `Tab width: 4 characters`.

-# Translations

-Translations are developed at [github.com/dprojects/Woodworking-translations](https://github.com/dprojects/Woodworking-translations) repository and are created only for [Woodworking workbench releases](https://github.com/dprojects/Woodworking/releases).
-This approach allows the translator community to work without time pressure and independently of the development of the main branch, because the code of stable releases will not be changed.

-### Woodworking workbench release 0.21

-To install translation for [Woodworking workbench release 0.21](https://github.com/dprojects/Woodworking/releases/tag/0.21) you have to download all `.qm` files from [0.21 translations branch](https://github.com/dprojects/Woodworking-translations/tree/0.21), if there such any, and move them to `translations` folder inside Woodworking workbench folder.
-You can also create your own translations.

-### Woodworking workbench release 0.22 and above

-You can use `translations update tool` available under drop down menu `Woodworking -> Download and update all translations`.
-This tool will automatically download all available `.qm` files into `translations` folder for you Woodworking workbench release.

 # License